gtk-rs/gtk4-rs/book/src/g_object_memory_management.md

 }
 ```

-The Rust compiler refuses to compile this application while spitting our multiple error messages.
+The Rust compiler refuses to compile this application while spitting out multiple error messages.
 Let's have a look at them one by one.

 ```console